FrigadeHQ/trench-analytics-nextjs-demo/README.md

 # Trench.dev Analytics Dashboard Demo

-This demo showcases how to build a user-facing analytics dashboard using [Trench](https://trench.dev).
+This React + Next.js demo showcases how to build a user-facing analytics dashboard using [Trench](https://trench.dev).
 You can see a live demo of it on [https://demo.trench.dev](https://demo.trench.dev).

 ## Getting started